McFarland, CA · Kern County · PG&E Territory

 Yes.
 McFarland is a strong NEM 3.0 market because of the summer heat.
 Under NEM 3.0, the value shifts from exporting power to self-consuming it.
 Every kWh your panels produce and your home uses directly is worth $0.30–$0.42 in avoided PG&E charges.

 In McFarland your A/C runs hardest June through September — the same months your panels produce the most.
 That alignment means most of your production gets consumed directly at full retail value.
-Add a battery and you capture virtually all of it.
-Typical payback on a solar + battery system in McFarland is 7–8 years, after which the system produces free power for 17+ more years.
+Add a battery and you capture virtually all of it — including during PG&E's expensive 4–9pm peak window.
+The math works better here than most California markets.

 What utility serves McFarland — PG&E or SCE?

 The majority of McFarland residential addresses — approximately 87% — are served by PG&E. A smaller portion of the city is served by Southern California Edison (SCE).
-The page you're reading is built for PG&E customers.
+This page is built for PG&E customers.

-If you're unsure which utility serves your address, the easiest way to confirm is to check your electric bill — your utility name will appear clearly at the top.
+If you're unsure which utility serves your address, check your electric bill — your utility name appears at the top.
 Both PG&E and SCE customers in McFarland are eligible for solar and battery storage.
 Your free estimate will be tailored to whichever utility serves your home.

 Why is my McFarland PG&E bill so high in summer?